PeterJCLaw/srcomp-http/docs/endpoints.rst

 /knockout
 ---------

-Get a list of rounds which make up the knockouts.
+Get information about the knockouts.
+This comprises structural information (currently only a list of "brackets") and a list of "rounds" of matches.

+Brackets are typically used to express the logical structure of the matches in terms of the knockout, but have no bearing on the scheduling of the matches.
+This for example enables having an "Upper" and "Lower" bracket when running a double-elimination knockout.
+Brackets have a ``name`` and a ``display_name``.
+The former can be used to cross reference the ``knockout_bracket`` value on a match.

+Rounds are groups of matches which are scheduled as a block.
+Matches from different brackets *may* appear within the same round.
 Each round is expressed as a list of matches which make up that round.
 Matches are expressed using the same format as the `/matches`_ endpoint.

 .. code-block:: json

     {
+        "structure": {
+            "brackets": [
+                {
+                    "name": "...",
+                    "display_name": "..."
+                }
+            ]
+        },
         "rounds": [
             [
                 "...",